العربية

 Mohammed bin Rashid Al Maktoum Solar Park.

-Looking out the window of the Bell 412 helicopter ferrying me out of Abu Dhabi.
+of the Bell 412 helicopter ferrying me out of Abu Dhabi.

 I get a glimpse of the classic vision of the Arabian Desert: a sea of wavy sand dunes stretching as far as the eye can see.